dyfer/OpenBCI_Processing/class_examples/06.01 Eyetracker/README - pupil caputer and streaming to OSC.txt

 sudo pip install pyzmq
 (and type in password + enter when prompted)

+- if this throws an error about command pip not found, install it with sudo easy_install pip
+(in terminal)

-- go to python osc bridge
+- go to the folder of python osc bridge

 - run zmq_osc_bridge.py in python
 in terminal: